 cm).

 A still more significant point is the following.
-It is known that under very wide assumptions any theory of coupled fields leads, near the light cone, to singularities in the propagators of the “clothed” particles and to the existence of at least some infinite renormalization
+It is known that under very wide assumptions any theory of coupled fields leads, near the light cone, to singularities in the propagators of the “clothed” particles and to the existence of at least some infinite renormalization , and that the usual commutation relations hold for any operator.

-This is not the case in the general theory, and it is a very basic point there.
-In fact, a can, as is well known, only be defined so as to be independent of any inner coordinates and therefore it cannot tell one the change of a quantity that is located somewhere in that region in question.
+can, as is well known, only be defined so as to be independent of any inner coordinates and therefore it cannot tell one the change of a quantity that is located somewhere in that region in question.
 It is connected with the non-linearity of the system and the lack of translational properties of parts of the system by themselves.
 One cannot simply fix the position of an arbitrary component of the total system, for this would clash with the energy density bounds mentioned above.
 Furthermore, matter and gravitational energies are not invariantly separable.

 A second related departure from usual couplings is the form of the interaction terms.
 Contrary to normal field theory, there simply is no “free-particle” part of the matter Lagrangian.
 Here, the coupling enters in the kinetic energy, in a multiplicative fashion, and one cannot really disentangle a non-interacting particle here.
 This is rightly so, since the particle's mass and energy are defined precisely by the coupling.
 The equal time matter commutation relationships